Occupational Health and Safety Policy

 5. Implementation and Monitoring

-For the implementation and monitoring of the provisions of this Policy, the Company is assisted by the Occupational Health and Safety Area (or such area as assumes the powers thereof at any time), which shall further develop the coordination and assessment procedures required for such purpose.
+For the implementation and monitoring of the provisions of this Policy, the Company is assisted by the Occupational Health and Safety Area (or such area as assumes the powers thereof at any time), through the Sustainability and Reputation Committee, which shall further develop any coordination and assessment procedures required for such purpose.

-This Policy was initially approved by the Board of Directors on 18 December 2007 as the Occupational Safety and Health Policy and was last amended on 25 March 2025.
+This Policy was initially approved by the Board of Directors on 18 December 2007 and was last amended on 16 December 2025.